skutov/RSS2Epub/README.txt

 Basic Concept
 ----------------------
 The program will have 3 parts.
 1 - A web based front end that takes care of people configuring their choices, notifications, email frequency, feeds, etc. Will probably be PHP based.
-Possibility of integrating with existing CMS system, will have to look into.
 2 - A backend that gathers RSS content, parses it into a database, then out into epubs to be emailed to each user.
 Probaly will use C++, may change depending on avaliability of skill.
 3 - A MySQL database to store account information, feed content and to allow the frontend and backend to talk to each other.